 Sausage stuffed shells are a great way to make good use of those jumbo pasta shells.
 Using Italian sausage is something different from your normal hamburger or chicken stuffed shells.
 I also like the addition of lemon juice into the stuffing; I think it adds nicely to the flavor.
 Some of the stuffing ingredients include Italian sausage, chopped spinach, and parmesan and ricotta cheese.
 This is a fairly easy recipe, the hardest part is stuffing the shells.
 If you have an extra hand in the kitchen, it would be wise to get some help.
 This recipe can be on the table in about an hour.
 Serve with garlic bread.
 Enjoy.

-1 (10 ounce) package frozen spinach (thawed, drained and squeezed dry)
+- 1 (10 ounces) package frozen spinach (thawed, drained and squeezed dry)

-Step 1: Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Cook pasta shells according to package directions (about 10 minutes).
-In a large deep skillet add sausage and cook over medium high heat until fully cooked.
+In a large deep skillet add sausage and cook over medium-high heat until fully cooked.
 Chop up sausage into small pieces with a spatula.
 Drain.

 - In a large bowl combine cooked sausage, spinach, ricotta cheese, egg, garlic, lemon juice, and parmesan cheese.
 Season with salt, pepper, and oregano.
 Mix well.